 If you are involved in a truck collision and are lucky enough to survive, it’s important to know your rights when it comes to securing compensation for your injuries and damages.
 Many trucking accidents are fatal, so if you have lost a loved one in a trucking accident and need to pursue a wrongful death claim, it’s important to know what is necessary to win your case and secure the compensation you need to recover.
 Wrongful death claims function very similarly to trucking accident cases with a few key exceptions, so speak with a reliable Tampa wrongful death attorney about these details.

 In order to win a commercial truck or tractor-trailer lawsuit against the driver and trucking company responsible for your injuries and damages, you’ll need to retain the services of an experienced Tampa Bay personal injury attorney.
 Your lawyer will help you gather the evidence necessary to build a case and guide you through the legal proceedings.

 The first step in a personal injury case is establishing the defendant’s negligence in the matter.
 Proving negligence requires three things:

 - Your attorney must establish that the party being sued owed you, the plaintiff, a duty to act with reasonable care.

 - Then, your attorney must show the court that the defendant breached this duty in some way.
 For example, a driver who drives drunk and causes an accident would be breaching his or her duty to drive safely and legally.

-- Finally, your attorney will show the court that your injuries and damages were the direct result of the defendant’s negligent actions.
+- Finally, your attorney will show the court that your injuries and damages were the direct results of the defendant’s negligent actions.